ARM-software/arm-trusted-firmware/readme.rst

    recovery mode), and packaging of the various firmware images into a Firmware Image Package (FIP).

--  Pre-integration of TBB with the ARM TrustZone CryptoCell product, to take advantage of its hardware Root of Trust and crypto acceleration services.
+-  Pre-integration of TBB with the Arm TrustZone CryptoCell product, to take advantage of its hardware Root of Trust and crypto acceleration services.

 -  Support for alternative boot flows, for example to support platforms where the EL3 Runtime Software is loaded using other firmware or a separate secure system processor.

--  Support for the GCC, LLVM and ARM Compiler 6 toolchains.
+-  Support for the GCC, LLVM and Arm Compiler 6 toolchains.

 For a full description of functionality and implementation details, please see the `Firmware Design`_ and supporting documentation.
 The `Change Log`_